pramnora/MS-DOS/README.md

 Make sure to store each file together inside of the one same directory folder;
 then, left double click on [file1.bat] to run.

+### HOW TO READ BUILT IN VARIABLES

+> ECHO %USERNAME%
+> ECHO %USERPROFILE%

+NOTE: This is how you would display %varNAME% when writing it at the command prompt.
+In order to display the same name within a MS DOS batch [.bat] program file use, instead: %%varNAME%%

 ### HOW TO SET VARIABLES